-Last weekend, Margaret Court Arena was filled with the atmosphere of excitement and anticipation.
+Last weekend, Margaret Court Arena was filled with an atmosphere of excitement and anticipation.
 The event wasn’t Nick Kyrgios’ latest dummy spit on the tennis court, but a ‘must-see’ event of a different kind.
 “An Evening with Woz” was an informal, insightful and inspiring presentation from Steve “Woz” Wozniak – the co-founder of Apple and the inventor of the personal computer.

 Who is Woz?

-Born in August 11, 1950, Woz is an electronics engineer and programmer who dropped out of college and co-founded Apple with Steve Jobs in 1976.
+Born on August 11, 1950, Woz is an electronics engineer and programmer who dropped out of college and co-founded Apple with Steve Jobs in 1976.
 Before Apple he worked at Hewlett-Packard (HP) as a calculator designer in 1971.
 During that period he developed his first computer, the Apple 1 and the rest, as they say, is history.

 Now with an estimated net worth of $100 million, Woz continues to be an influencer and hero in the world of computers and technology.
 Starting out with humble beginnings, Apple now has an estimated net worth of $586 billion.